it-raining/MergeSort-in-MIPS/README.md

-# MergeSort in MIPS
+# MergeSort for single precision floating point in MIPS
- Assignment for Computer Architecture course in HCMUT HK232 BTL003 group
+ ## Assignment for Computer Architecture course in HCMUT HK232
+ Group: BTL003
+ Class: L06